|

 Oklahoma), Johns Hopkins University (Baltimore, Maryland), and Duquesne

-University (Pittsburg, Pennsylvania).
+University (Pittsburgh, Pennsylvania).

 |